Skip to content

 Vue reactively updates only what's needed.
 There is also no need for useState or useEffect.

-Bun, Elysia & Prisma for REST APIs
+Bun, Elysia & Drizzle for REST APIs

 Bun is an all-in-one TypeScript runtime that’s fast, modern, and built from scratch in Zig.